plan-research/project-minimization/docs/SnapshotManagers.md

 `transaction` executes a transaction within the provided context.

 Snapshots are managed with Git operations.
-It is expected that there was at least one commit before any transaction is executed.

 - **On successful transaction**, `git commit` will be executed.
 - **On failure**, `git reset --HARD` will be executed.